Design audits for healthcare and fintech SaaS — including AI-readiness for Claude Code, Figma Make, and Cursor.

 What lands on your desk.

 The audit document is the artefact.
-The method handoff is the reason to run it now instead of next year.
+The AI-readiness scorecard is the reason to run it now instead of next year.

 - OOUX diagnostic — objects, relationships, attributes, CTAs